 That might be shocking enough.
 But in addition to that, a further one in three marketers (36%) still use a manual process or spreadsheets to track and manage marketing compliance.

-That’s all very well — and it looks reassuring — but these days I prefer my safety experts at least to combine diagnostic tests with basic tyre-kicking so they can identify, isolate and address more safety issues, more quickly.
+That’s all very well — and it looks reassuring — but these days surely safety experts should combine diagnostic tests with basic tyre-kicking so they can identify, isolate and address more safety issues, more quickly.

-Compliance requirements — we know — are growing pretty much across the board, and across industries.
+Regulatory — and therefore, compliance — requirements are growing pretty much across the board, and across industries.

 That means more clipboards and more tapping — but reduced efficiency and longer reaction times when it comes to dealing with any potential breaches that may arise.